How to Use Webull App

 - Orders: View and sort all of your orders

-- Funds: View financial information like deposits you’ve made, dividends you’ve received, etc.
+- Funds: View financial information like deposits you’ve made, dividends you’ve received, trade costs, etc.

 Last but not least, the Menu page is where you can handle logistics.
-Access the Help Center, change settings like your password and app defaults, manage alerts, etc.
+Access the Help Center, change settings like your password and app defaults, manage alerts, claim your free stocks for signing up, etc.

 Now that you know how to find your way around Webull, I’ll zoom in on the most pertinent activity and show you exactly how to make a trade on Webull.